 The University encourages accurate and prompt reporting of all criminal actions, accidents, injuries, or other emergencies occurring on campus, on other property owned by the University, or on nearby public property to the appropriate administrator and appropriate police agencies.
+Campus Safety has a working relationship with Parkville, Missouri Police Department and other departments where Park campus centers are located.
+They are aware they need to contact Campus Safety in the event a crime is reported directly to them.

-Such a report is encouraged even when the victim of a crime elects not to make a report or is unable to do so.
+A report is encouraged even when the victim of a crime elects not to make a report or is unable to do so.
 Such reports should be made as follows:

-- Situations that pose imminent danger or while a crime is in progress should be reported to local law enforcement by calling 911 from any campus phone or cell phone.
-Keep in mind that the individual making the call from a cell phone will need to provide the address where the emergency has occurred. - 2.
+- 1. At the main campus, a Campus Safety dispatcher is available anytime classes are in session.
+The number to contact is (816) 665-1463.
+When no one is in the office, the phone calls automatically roll to a cell phone carried by an on-duty officer on campus.
+If no contact can be made with the on-duty officer, people may call the Lead Campus Safety Officer at (816) 914-2806. - 2.
+Situations that pose imminent danger or while a crime is in progress should be reported to local law enforcement by calling 911 from any campus phone or cell phone.
+Keep in mind that the individual making the call from a cell phone will need to provide the address where the emergency has occurred. - 3.
 Students, staff, and visitors should report criminal actions, accidents, injuries, or other emergency incidents to one of the campus security authorities identified above.
 Once reported, the individual making the report will be encouraged to also report it to appropriate police agencies.
-If requested, a member of University staff will assist a student in making the report to the police.
+If requested, a member of University staff will assist a student in making the report to the police. - 4.
+Anonymous incident reports can also be made by completing the University's online concern form located https://my.park.edu/ICS/Student/ConcernComplaint/.